 It is also an open-source language, which means you can contribute to Go’s development and see your contributions get adopted by programmers worldwide.

 Python is arguably the most user-friendly programming language out there.
 Developers often say that Python’s syntax is intuitive and straightforward, almost like English, making it a popular choice for beginners.

 Like more popular languages, such as Java, Python has plenty of applications that make it a powerful and versatile option as a programming language for almost any use case.
 People interested in doing back-end development can use the Django framework written in Python.
 It is an easy-to-learn and feature-rich tool that popular companies have used to develop websites like Mozilla, Spotify, and Instagram.

-Python has a rich collection of packages, including SciPy and NumPy, that helps in mathematics, scientific computing, and engineering.
+Python has a rich collection of packages, including SciPy and NumPy, that help in mathematics, scientific computing, and engineering.
 Libraries like OpenCV, PyTorch, TensorFlow, and sci-kit-learn help create machine learning programs, computer vision, image processing, and data science.

 Python’s vast and robust collection of data and science libraries makes it an excellent choice for the academically inclined.